Why Did The Bank Place a Hold on My Checking Account?

 How Does the Bank Decide to Place a Hold on an Account?

 If the check is particularly large, or if it is from out of state, then the bank is much more likely to place a hold on it.
-Oftentimes, the teller will call the bank that it is issued from to see if the funds are available.
+Oftentimes, the teller will call the bank that the check is issued from to see if the funds are available.

 Why Do Banks Place Holds on Checks?